Home » Appetizer Recipes » Sun-dried Tomato Ricotta Crostini Appetizer

 Sun-dried Tomato Ricotta Crostini Appetizer

 A quick Sun-dried Tomato Ricotta Crostini appetizer made with sun-dried tomatoes, basil, garlic, pepper, and ricotta served over crispy crostini pieces.
-These little bites are packed with flavor and make a great speedy snack, light lunch or crowd-pleasing appetizer.
+These little bites are packed with flavor and make a great speedy snack, light lunch, or crowd-pleasing appetizer.

 Recently I started reading a book called Flavor.
 Just a few pages in, it seems to be an intriguing look at how our perception of taste works, and how we can use that to our advantage to appreciate food.
 It also goes into how you can use this knowledge to improve your cooking and culinary creativity.